wearehanno/riggings/README.md

 * Copy and paste the key from your project settins, adding it to the Project Key field in your GitHub project under **Admin > Service Hooks > BugHerd**.
 * Also, tick the Active box
 * And then click **Update Settings**.

-### Wercker to HipChat

-- Add a new pipeline variable called HIPCHAT_TOKEN
-- Protect it, for security
-- Set the value as `YOUR_TOKEN_HERE`
-- Ensure `Wercker.yml` in the repo has the room ID set, so Wercker knows where to post notifications

 # Credits